bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ## Codes

-We use two codes:
+We use only two colab codes:

 -One for the Siamesse Decision Network with single loss: "ARTUR PALOMINO CODE1.ipynb"

 -One for the Siamesse Decision Network with two losses: "ARTUR PALOMINO CODE2.ipynb"

-## Code  "ARTUR PALOMINO CODE1.ipynb"
+## Code  "ARTUR PALOMINO CODE1.ipynb" Structure

 This code is for testing different configurations for a VGG with single loss.

 We split the code in 7 sections:

 MOUNTING DRIVE

 ↳ we mount google drive CFPW images that were previously uploaded

 IMPORTING PACKAGES

 ↳ we import different packages needed for the execution

 CREATING DOWNLOADER CLASS

 ↳ The downloader class is used to feed the net with CFPW images

-CREATING SIAMESE NETWORKS (VGG WITH DIFFERENT OPTIONS) ↳ We have a VGG decision network and VGG linear network (that last not used)
+CREATING SIAMESE NETWORKS (VGG WITH DIFFERENT OPTIONS)

+↳ We have a VGG decision network and VGG linear network (that last not used)

 UTILITIES FOR METRICS OF OUR MODELS

 ↳ With this section we obtain the validation and training accuracy and losses

 LOOP FOR TRAINING

 ↳ In this section we create the model, calculate the loss and backpropagate

 LOOP FOR VALIDATION

 ↳ In this section the model is calculated with validation images

 After this different tests are calculated with different parameter configurations